wujek-srujek/time_it/README.md

 # Upgrading checklist

 1. Upgrade Flutter, if available and desired.
-   1. Update `pubspec.yaml` to specify the same versions as defined unser `sdks` in `pubspec.lock`, for example:
+   1. Update `pubspec.yaml` to specify the same versions as defined under `sdks` in `pubspec.lock`, for example:
       ```yaml
       environment:
         sdk: '>=3.1.1 <4.0.0'